Utqiagvik, Alaska: Geography

 Utqiagvik is roughly 1300 mi south of the North Pole.
-Only 2.6% of the Earth's surface lies as far or farther from the equator as Utqiagvik.
+Only 2.6% of the Earth's surface lies as far or farther north from the equator as Utqiagvik.

 According to the United States Census Bureau, the city has a total area of 21 sqmi, of which 3 sqmi are covered by water (14% of the total area).
 The predominant land type in Utqiagvik is tundra, which is formed over a permafrost layer that is as deep as 1300 ft.

 Utqiagvik is surrounded by the National Petroleum Reserve–Alaska.

 The city of Utqiagvik has three sections, which can be classified as south, central, and north.
 They are known to residents as Utqiagvik, Browerville, and NARL, respectively.